Daylight (Bobby Womack song): Music video

-The accompanying music video for "Daylight" was filmed in November 2007, and was directed by Jeremy Rall and produced by Gina Leonard for Siblings Inc. It was shot in New York City, ten blocks from the Empire State Building.

-The video shows Rowland among a bunch of people in a party inside an apartment building alongside Travis McCoy.
+A music video for "Daylight" was filmed in November 2007, and was directed by Jeremy Rall.
+Produced by Gina Leonard for Siblings Inc., it was shot in New York City, ten blocks from the Empire State Building.
+The visuals show Rowland among a bunch of people in a party inside an apartment building alongside Travis McCoy.
 The video begins at 5:00 a.m. while the party is still in full swing; when the sun begins to rise and shines through the windows, the party-goers move up to the roof of the building to continue the party.
 About shooting, Rowland said: "Shooting the music video for the song was hilarious, with Travis especially.
 He looked so funny and cute when he was riding a weird modified-bicycle in the middle of the bustling city."
 The other members of Gym Class Heroes made cameos in the video.

 A seven-second snippet of the video premiered on NBC's Clash of the Choirs.
 The full video finally premiered on Vivement Dimanche in France on January 6, 2008, including clips from the Asterix at the Olympic Games film.
 In the United States, the video premiered via MySpace on January 17, excluding the Asterix at the Olympic Games clips; the same day, it also premiered on BET's 106 & Park as the "New Joint" of the day.
 In the United Kingdom, the video premiered via music channel Bubble Hits on March 19.